-Alternative 4 would apply visitor encounter standards that would protect opportunities for solitude in most areas, and increase opportunities for solitude in up to six areas that are near or exceed the trail encounter standard: the Crabtree Ranger Station to Trail Crest, Evolution Basin and Valley, the JMT near Rae Lakes, the Mount Langley approach, Mount Whitney area, and Rae Lakes Loop (lower portion).
+Alternative 4 would apply new visitor encounter standards that would protect opportunities for solitude in most areas, and increase opportunities for solitude in up to six areas that are near or exceed the trail encounter standard: the Crabtree Ranger Station to Trail Crest, Evolution Basin and Valley, the JMT near Rae Lakes, Mount Whitney area, and Sixty Lake Basin Trail.
 In these areas a variety of management actions could be taken to reduce encounter frequencies, such as reducing night limits, reducing maximum party size, reducing commercial services, lowering trailhead quotas, or other measures.
 These measures would improve opportunities for solitude but could involve trade-offs in terms of reducing the unconfined quality of recreation in those areas.